 How do you check your heart rate variability?

-The gold standard is to analyze a long strip of an electrocardiogram, the test we frequently do in the medical office where we attach wires to the chest.
+The gold standard is to analyze a long strip of an electrocardiogram done in the doctor’s office.
 But over the past few years, several companies have launched apps and heart rate monitors that do something similar.
-The accuracy of these methods is still under scrutiny, but I feel the technology is improving substantially.
+The accuracy of these methods is still under scrutiny, but the technology is improving substantially.
 A word of caution is that there are no agencies regulating these devices, and they may not be as accurate as they claim.
 The easiest and cheapest way to check HRV is to buy a chest strap heart monitor (Polar, Wahoo) and download a free app (Elite HRV is a good one) to analyze the data.
 The chest strap monitor tends to be more accurate than wrist or finger devices.
 Check your HRV in the mornings after you wake up, a few times a week, and track for changes as you incorporate healthier interventions.

 The bottom line

 Tracking HRV may be a great tool to motivate behavioral change for some.
 HRV measurements can help create more awareness of how you live and think, and how your behavior affects your nervous system and bodily functions.
 While it obviously can’t help you avoid stress, it could help you understand how to respond to stress in a healthier way.
 There are questions about measurement accuracy and reliability.
-However, I am hoping an independent agency eventually identifies which devices and software provide data we can trust.
-In the meantime, if you decide to use HRV as another piece of data, do not get too confident if you have a high HRV, or too scared if your HRV is low.
+Still, if you decide to use HRV as another piece of data, do not get too confident if you have a high HRV, or too scared if your HRV is low.
 Think of HRV as a preventive tool, a visual insight into the most primitive part of your brain.

 Heart rate variability and myocardial infarction: systematic literature review and metanalysis.
 European Review for Medical and Pharmacological Sciences, July-August 2009.